Mario Tennis: Gameplay

-Transfer Pak features
+The N64 version of Mario Tennis features 16 playable characters, 10 of which did not appear in the previous Mario Tennis game.
+Notably, the character Waluigi makes his first appearance in this game, having been created to give Wario a doubles partner.
+In addition to the player's created character, the GBC version features 25 playable characters, consisting of nine Mario series characters and 16 human characters from the game's story mode.

-Through the use of a Nintendo 64 Transfer Pak, players are able to import their characters from the GBC version of Mario Tennis to the N64 game, as well as the characters' stats.
+Through the use of a Nintendo 64 Transfer Pak, players are able to import their characters from the GBC version to the N64 game, retaining the characters' stats.
 Using these characters, experience points may be earned to transfer back to the GBC version.
 As the characters go up in levels, the player may send their improved characters to the N64 version to level up again.
-Linking the two games also unlocks Yoshi, Wario, Waluigi, Bowser and their respective mini-games in the GBC version; completing these mini-games and connecting the two games again will in turn unlock up to six new tennis courts in the N64 version.

-All Transfer Pak functionality has been removed from subsequent digital re-releases of both games.
-Other features, such as the Ring Tournament mode in the N64 version and multiplayer functionality in the GBC version, are also omitted.
+Linking the two games also unlocks Yoshi, Wario, Waluigi, Bowser, and their respective mini-games in the GBC version; completing these mini-games and connecting the two games again will in turn unlock up to six new tennis courts in the N64 version.
+All Transfer Pak functionality was removed from subsequent digital re-releases of both games, though the additional characters and minigames are unlocked by default in the Nintendo Classics release of the GBC version.
+Other features, such as the Ring Tournament mode in the N64 version and multiplayer functionality in the GBC version, are also omitted from the Virtual Console releases.

 Development

-At Nintendo's suggestion, Princess Daisy was brought back from obscurity after having only ever appeared in Super Mario Land and NES Open Tournament Golf in order to give Luigi a doubles partner like Mario had Peach.
+At Nintendo's suggestion, Princess Daisy was brought back from obscurity after having only ever appeared in Super Mario Land and NES Open Tournament Golf in order to give Peach a doubles partner like Mario had Luigi.
+This also led to fans shipping Daisy with Luigi, just like how Nintendo officially shipped Peach with Mario.
 Camelot asked Nintendo if the game could also feature girlfriends for Wario and Waluigi, but Miyamoto said that he "didn't even want to see their girlfriends."

+The Game Boy Color version had a marketing budget of $4 million.